 Photo Credit: Pixabay

-Long-term oriented
+Long-term Oriented

-Uncertainty avoidance
+Uncertainty Avoidance

-As is no surprise, Germany is a country that avoids risk more than, for example, the Dutch.
-Risk-avoiding cultures are Portugal, Romania, and Poland.
-Candidates from these countries are trying to mitigate risks before going to work abroad; for example, they ask many questions and want to learn more about accommodation, company culture, employee benefits, the hiring process, foreign labor laws, a prevailing wage, etc.
+Candidates from these countries are trying to mitigate risks before going to work abroad; for example, they ask many questions and want to learn more about accommodation, company culture, employee benefits, the hiring process, foreign labor laws, the prevailing wage, etc.

 For international professionals who are avoiding risk, it would be good to give preliminary contracts, for example, or to provide referrals of people who previously worked at your company.